What happens after applying for an apprenticeship?

 Companies aren't legally required to give feedback on applications, but it doesn’t hurt to try - especially if you were far along in the hiring process.

-If you don’t get a response, check in with your school or college careers advisor to see if there’s anything you can do to improve on your CV, cover letter or application tactics.
+If you don’t get a response, check in with your school or college careers advisor to see if there’s anything you can do to improve your CV, cover letter or application tactics.

 We also have some super helpful tips and tricks to use before and during the application process: